 You can find flights directly to Osaka from many destinations.
 Sometimes it is even cheaper to fly directly to Osaka than to Tokyo.
 Check here for the cheapest flights.

 From Tokyo to Osaka

 There are different ways to get from Tokyo to Osaka.
 The cheapest is probably to go by bus.
 On the other hand, the trip by bus takes about 8 hours.
-You can as well go by train, but it is way more expensive than the bus but much faster, on the other hand.
+You can also go by train, but it is way more expensive than the bus but much faster, on the other hand.

 On this website, you can read about the different options between Tokyo and Osaka.
-Or you can as well go by hitchhiking – it’s for free! 😉
+Or you can as well go hitchhiking – it’s for free! 😉